 There was also an increase in the catch of young SBT (7-10 years) in 2012-13 (Sulistyaningsih et al. 2020).
-The mean age of SBT on the spawning ground decreased substantially from 16.8 years in 2011 to 13.2 years in 2019.
-The median age remained at 12.5 in 2019 (Fig. 8, Fig. 9).
+The mean age of SBT on the spawning ground decreased substantially from 16.8 years in 2010-11 to 13.2 years in 2018-19.
+The median age remained at 12.5 in 2019 (Fig. 8, Fig. 9; Sulistyaningsih et al. 2020).

 It has been determined that SBT caught by Indonesia are taken in CCSBT statistical areas 1, 2 and 8.
-It is therefore possible that the small fish noted in the data are not being collected on the spawning grounds, but rather are being caught south of the spawning grounds (Farley et al. 2017).
+It is therefore possible that the small fish noted in the data are not being caught on the spawning grounds, but rather are being caught south of the spawning grounds (Farley et al. 2017).
 Resolving the location of this catch is important for interpreting the indicators, as well as the use of these data in the operating model.
-A preliminary investigation was undertaken in 2019 (Fahmi et al. 2019).
+A preliminary study to confirm the catch location in Indonesia was undertaken in 2019 (Fahmi et al. 2019).
+This study found that the proportion of small fish in the spawning area had increased in recent years.